Finding a qualified conveyancer or solicitor can help ensure that you receive sound advice as…

 Another important detail to consider is the date on which the purchaser signs the contract.
 This is the date when the three-day cooling off period starts.
 Many people mistakenly believe that the cooling off period doesn’t begin until the vendor signs, but that’s not the case.

-The initial Contract of Sale is usually prepared on the selling side, either by the seller’s real estate agent or by their conveyancer or solicitor.
-The details such as selling price and settlement date are left blank.
-So that they can be filled in by the purchaser who is making the offer.
+Generally, the initial Contract of Sale is prepared by the seller’s real estate agent, conveyancer or solicitor.
+Details such as the selling price and settlement date are left blank for the purchaser making the offer.

 You can compare local real estate agents at LocalAgentFinder.
 To help you through the legal process of buying or selling your property, LocalAgentFinder can assist you in finding a real estate agent with professional connections to conveyancers and conveyancing solicitors.

 LocalAgentFinder View all articles by LocalAgentFinder

 The only place to compare agent fees online.